GatorSense/STARSEED/README.md

-# Computer Engineering for in-Depth Characterization of Early Root Architecture: example on Sesamum indicum using Earth Mover’s Distance
+# Spatial and Texture Analysis of Root System Architecture with Earth mover’s Distance (STARRED)

 In this repository, we provide the paper (TBD) and code for our analysis approach using Earth Mover's Distance (EMD) for root architeture analysis.